Our school drivers are PHSE, Diversity and Global Readiness.

 That staff, governors and parents work actively together to ensure all children receive a knowledge-rich, inspiring and engaging education.
 Through learning about the world and the diversity of the planet, children are globally ready citizens, confident in their place within it and how to bring around positive change.

-Key stage 2 (years 3-6) children learn about Fairtrade, climate change and the rainforests (see detailed knowledge organisers as part of our wider curriculum).
-This learning has inspired children to raise over £3,000 to support work in the Brazilian rainforest in 2014.
+Key stage 2 (years 3-6) children learn about Fairtrade, climate change and the rainforests.
+This learning has inspired children to set up an Eco club looking at how the Clutton community can play a part in raising awareness of climate change.
 In 2019, Year 5 and 6 were runners up a national eco competition supported by Sky Studios, for making and designing practical structures with eco bricks for the playground.

 Our values help guide pupils to develop as confident and independent learners: